 Although this is a late-term warning sign, the good news is that it is not always a death sentence.
-I have had coughing hens before that recovered completely to return to back the flock.
+I have had coughing hens before that recovered completely and were able to return to back the flock.

 What to check first:

 Look at the condition of your chicken coop.
 Is there adequate airflow?
 Are the walls covered in dust?
 When was the last time you added fresh bedding?
-Sometimes a cough can be simply a reaction to a dirty coop, if there are no other symptoms, clean out the chicken coop and see if that helps.
+Sometimes a cough can be simply a reaction to a dirty coop; if there are no other symptoms, clean out the chicken coop and see if that helps.

-If you do not have a dog crate you can turn a large sturdy box into a sick chicken crate quite easily.
+If you do not have a dog crate, you can turn a large, sturdy box into a sick chicken crate quite easily.

 - Cut a hole in the front and back to allow for good airflow.